 There are different ways to get to Bokor Mountain and National Park.
 We collected some of the options for you here.

 In Kampot or another city close by you can rent a car.
-Either you can also book the service of driver or you drive yourself.
+Either you can also book the service of a driver or you drive yourself.
 The prices depend on the company that you chose and on the size of your group.
 The best way to find out is by getting information right there.
 You can find information in most accommodations.

 Join a Tour

 In many agencies and accommodations around there, you can book a tour to the Bokor Nationalpark.
 It might be a little bit more expensive than going by yourself.
 On the positive side though your tour guide does know the route and most probably is able to speak English to answer all of your questions.
 Just check with your hostel when you are around.

-For us the easiest and cheapest option was the motorbike.
+For us, the easiest and cheapest option was to go by motorcycle.
 We paid 4 Dollar for the rent for 24 hours.
 The vehicle was in really good quality.
 (Basically, it was the best one we had in Cambodia and Thailand combined) If you want to enter Bokor by motorcycle you have to pay an entrance fee of 2000 Riel (about 0,40 Euro) at the entrance.
 The gas for the whole way was 2 Dollar in the end.
 (Say what?!)